Estack-industries/estack-app/frontend/README.md

 -   [ ] Dialog input lose foucs after typing a char
 -   [ ] Background design of the "Plans" Page
+-   [ ] Background Pictures needed to be positioned of the "Dashboard" Page